 While the Board and the President and Chief Executive Officer are committed to selecting the best people to fill senior management roles within the Corporation, they believe that diversity is important to ensure that the profiles of senior management personnel provide the necessary range of perspectives, experience and expertise required to achieve effective management of the Corporation.
-Accordingly, as noted above, on February 12, 2015 the Board adopted a Diversity Policy that recognizes the importance of diversity, including gender diversity.
+Accordingly, the Board has adopted a Diversity Policy that recognizes the importance of diversity, including gender diversity.